Jaykee-5X5/Jaykee-5X5.github.io/docs/Component_Selection_and_Power_Budget/index.md

 **Choice:** Option 1: LM2575 Switching Voltage Regulator

-**Rationale:** I am following the footsteps of Jake, and also choosing this switching voltage regulator.
-This will help power the ESP32 surface mount and any other suporting components that will make their way onto the pcb later this semester.
+**Rationale:** Following Jake’s approach, I have chosen the LM2575 regulator as it offers a simple circuit, compact size, and ease of integration while meeting surface mount constraints.
+This regulator will provide stable power for the ESP32 and additional PCB components.

 ### Microcontroller Selection

-I am choosing a varaint of the ESP32 WROOM surface mount.
-The total number of pins I need are still TBD.
+I have selected a variant of the ESP32 WROOM surface mount microcontroller.
+The total number of required pins is still to be determined, but the ESP32 provides sufficient versatility for actuator control and SPI communication.
 ![ESP32](ESP32.jpg)

 #### Role on the team
-The actuator subsystem is in charge of receiving data from the sensor subsystem, processing it, then adjusting the current state of the actuators.
-Whether that is on or off, or slow or fast, my subsystem is aimed at keeping the sensor subsystem on target.
+The actuator subsystem processes incoming data from the sensor subsystem and dynamically adjusts actuator states—whether turning components on/off or modifying their speed.
+This subsystem is critical for maintaining the sensor's tracking accuracy.

 #### Pins needed